samlandman/borris-bikes/README.md

-This is a program that creates Borris bikes.
+This is a program that creates Boris bikes.